Systems Testing of the PLH Human-Digital Package within the Health Sector in South Africa

 Study Setting

-This study will take place in five primary health care clinics in Cape Town, South Africa.
-These clinics serve the majority of South Africans (those without health insurance).
-Most parents will visit a health facility for their own healthcare, for well-baby checks, vaccinations, or for childhood illnesses, at least once a year, which offers an ideal opportunity to reach parents with support.
-The wide reach of the setting and the alignment with key health priorities, including preventing child maltreatment and promoting child wellbeing, make this an ideal setting in which to attempt population-wide reach of parents.
+This study will take place in six primary health care clinics in the public health system in the Western Cape, South Africa.
+Most parents will visit a health facility for their own healthcare, for well-baby checks, vaccinations, or for childhood illnesses at least once a year, which offers an ideal opportunity to reach parents and provide them with parenting support.
+The wide reach of the setting, the accessibility of the digital intervention, and the alignment with key government health priorities, including preventing child maltreatment and promoting child wellbeing, make this an ideal setting in which to attempt population-wide reach of parents.

 Study Significance and Impact